daphnezht/Haoting-Zhuang.github.io/_posts/2017-10-09-Project Luther.md

     1. Appreication is strongly dominated by Zip code:
       The features that have biggest positive/negative coefficent in the appreciation model aligned with the zip codes with the top/bottom average annual appreciation.
 Below map shows the top 5 (A-E) and the bottom 2 zip codes(G & F) in terms of average annual appreciaton.
-It's interesting to see that the top ones are all on the east side close to the Lake Washington, while the bottom 2 is the Pike Market area.
+It's interesting to see that the top ones are all on the east side close to Lake Washington, while the bottom 2 is the Pike Market area.
 Also find a heatmap for the area regards to annual appreciation in this data set.

+    2. Numeric features has different effects in different zip codes:
+    For example, based on the coefficents in my final model, being a single family home will increase the appreciation by 2.1%.
+Being a home in zip code 98126 will decrease my appreciation prediction by 2.6%  Yet, being a Single family home in zip code 98126 will increase the prediction by 8.6%.

 ![](/images/Top&BottomZip.png?raw=true)
 ![](/images/heatmap.png?raw=true)

     2. Numeric features has different effects in different zip codes:
     For example, based on the coefficents in my final model, being a single family home will increase the appreciation by 2.1%.
 Being a home in zip code 98126 will decrease my appreciation prediction by 2.6%  Yet, being a Single family home in zip code 98126 will increase the prediction by 8.6%.

 ## Additional Works
 For future works, I would like to first further refine my model by collecting